alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 [Question for SME: How long does it take for a certificate to be issued following the application?]

 Contact the Government Diamond Office to apply.

-[Question for SME: what does a person do the certificate when they've got it?
-Attach it to their consignment?

 **Government Diamond Office**
 <kpuk@fco.gov.uk>